A web browser doesn’t just download a web page; it also has to show

 inside that window.
 We pass the window as an

-argument, so that Tk knows where to display the canvas, and some
+argument, so that Tk knows where to display the canvas.
+The other

-arguments that define the canvas’s size; I chose 800×600 because that
+arguments define the canvas’s size; I chose 800 × 600 because that was a

-was a common old-timey monitor size.This size, called Super Video Graphics Array, was
+common old-timey monitor size.This size, called Super Video Graphics Array (SVGA), was

 standardized in 1987, and probably did seem super back